 “I was in special education classes all my life,” said Turhan.
 “Even though I completed high school, they tell me that I have a 7th grade education.”

-Since the age of 18, Turhan has been cycling through “jobs,” he uses the word very deliberately, in his head, he thinks that he will never be able to say that he has a genuine career.
+Since the age of 18, Turhan has been cycling through “jobs.”
+He uses the word very deliberately, in his mind he thinks that he will never be able to say that he has a genuine career.

 “I never made it to college, I do what I can to make ends meet,” he explained.

-Well, over time Turhan began to develop an inguinal hernia, which means that part of his small intestine was pushing through a weak area of his abdominal wall.
-He was in pain to the point that he could no longer work.
+Well, over time Turhan began to develop an inguinal hernia.
+This means that part of his small intestine was pushing through a weak area of his abdominal wall, causing him intense pain to the point that he could no longer work.

 “Labor is my only skill,” said Turhan, “if I can’t lift anything, I can’t work.”